Energy in Saudi Arabia: Solar and wind

-During the 2012 United Nations Climate Change Conference in Qatar, Saudi Arabia announced its target to receive third of its electricity demand from solar power with 41GW of solar capacity by 2032.
+During the 2012 United Nations Climate Change Conference in Qatar, Saudi Arabia announced its target to receive third of its electricity demand from solar power with 41 GW of solar capacity by 2032.
 Same time was announced investment in 17 new nuclear reactors in next 20 years.
 Indeed, Saudi Arabia has been ranked the 6th in solar energy potential.

 Saudi Arabia's Ministry of Energy is advancing its National Renewable Energy Program with a $50 billion plan aimed to develop 30 solar and wind projects by 2030.
 This effort aims to increase electricity generation and reduce oil dependency.
 The program targets achieving 40 GW of photovoltaic (PV) solar capacity, 16 GW of wind capacity, and 2.7 GW of concentrated solar power (CSP) capacity by 2030.
 Key projects include the King Abdullah Petroleum Studies and Research Center's solar endeavor and Saudi Aramco's PV carport system.
 In addition, ACWA Power has recently completed the Al Shuaibah solar projects, which are expected to supply approximately 2.6 GW of solar electricity to the country.